 A different test for causation applies to an unseaworthiness claim as compared to a Jones Act negligence claim.
 See Ribitzki v.
-Canmar Reading & Bates, Ltd. Partnership, 111 F.3d 658, 665 (9th Cir.1997) (causation is established for an unseaworthiness claim by showing the condition was a "substantial factor" in causing the injury).
-Where both Jones Act negligence and unseaworthiness claims exist, the court should instruct on the causal requirements for each.
+Canmar Reading & Bates, Ltd. P’ship, 111 F.3d 658, 665 (9th Cir.1997) (causation is established for unseaworthiness claim by showing condition was "substantial factor" in causing injury).
+When both Jones Act negligence and unseaworthiness claims exist, the court should instruct on the causal requirements for each.
 See Lies v.
 Farrell Lines, 641 F.2d 765, 769 n.7 (9th Cir.1981).

 7.8 JONES ACT NEGLIGENCE OR UNSEAWORTHINESS—DAMAGES—PROOF